ShivaniKhatri96/React-notetaking-app/README.md

 ### Responsive Design

-- The website will be made responsive
+- The website is made responsive.
+Pictures will be added once I complete the project

 ### Functionalities added